nallenscott/windshear/package/README.md

 ### Viewport dimensions

 Windshear provides realtime viewport information that can be used to control the visibility of components or any feature that relies on the width/height of the viewport.
-Just call `useViewport`, and Windshear will continuously update the `currentWidth` and `currentHeight` properties using the global `window.innerWidth` and `window.innerHeight` values, respectively.
+Just call `useViewport`, and Windshear will continuously update the `currentWidth` and `currentHeight` properties using the global `window.innerWidth` and `window.innerHeight` for desktop browsers, and `window.screen.width` and `window.screen.height` for mobile browsers.

 ```js
 import { useViewport } from 'windshear'